Panchamiiiiii/Expense-Tracker-Application/README.md

 The GUI window will pop up.
 No other dependencies or setup required.

-How to use (quick)
+# How to use (quick)

-Fill in the Date, Category, Amount, and optional Note; click Add to record a transaction.
+1)Fill in the Date, Category, Amount, and optional Note; click Add to record a transaction.

-To set a monthly budget: enter Month (YYYY-MM), Category, Limit → Save Limit.
+2)To set a monthly budget: enter Month (YYYY-MM), Category, Limit → Save Limit.

-To check reports: enter Report Month (YYYY-MM) → click Monthly Total or Spending vs Limits.
+3)To check reports: enter Report Month (YYYY-MM) → click Monthly Total or Spending vs Limits.

-To export the month's transactions to CSV: enter the month in Report Month and click Export CSV.
+4)To export the month's transactions to CSV: enter the month in Report Month and click Export CSV.

-To edit: double-click a row to populate the input fields for convenience (then add a new transaction).
+5)To edit: double-click a row to populate the input fields for convenience (then add a new transaction).
 To remove a row, select it and click Delete Selected.

-#Database details
+# Database details

 Database file: my_expenses.db (created in the same folder when app runs)

-#Tables:

-ledger — stores transactions (uid, tx_date, category, amount, note)

-monthly_limits — stores budgets (ym, category, limit_amount)

-You can open the .db with any SQLite viewer to inspect or back up data.